Information for Clients/Families/Caregivers

 How care has changed at HSNS

-- We are asking all clients, support personnel and children over 2 yrs of age to wear a mask.
-If you do not have one, we will provide a mask.
+- We are asking all clients, caregivers, and children over 2 years of age to wear a mask.
 If you or your child has a medical reason not to wear a mask, please let our staff know.

 - Upon arriving at the site, you can let one of our staff know you have arrived.
 They will likely ask more screening questions.
 Once the questions have been answered someone will take you into an office to begin your session or we may ask you to wait for a few moments in a pre-arranged seating area.

-- One caregiver per adult client.
-One/two support people for children, depending on current NSHA visitor restrictions for your region.
+- One caregiver or support person is able to accompany each client at this time.
 No other people, including other children, will be allowed in clinic.
-For the time being we ask that you follow these rules.
+For the time being we ask that you follow these rules, and we are always monitoring Nova Scotia Health guidelines for updates.
 For parents we understand that this is a difficult request.
 Please ask our staff about other options for appointments and follow up.

 - We will be asking for the name and contact information of everyone coming into one of our sites.
 The reason we will be asking is that in the event that we have an exposure to COVID-19, this information will help Public Health contact everyone that may have been exposed in a timely manner.